Skip to main content

 Sand Save

-A sand save is getting up-and-down specifically from a greenside bunker — one bunker shot followed by one putt — a narrower, harder version of the general up-and-down statistic used to judge bunker play in particular.
+A sand save is getting up-and-down in particular from a greenside bunker.
+This means one bunker shot followed by one putt.
+This means a narrower, harder version of the general up-and-down statistic used to judge bunker play in particular.

-A sand save is the specific version of an up-and-down that occurs when the recovery shot is played from a greenside bunker: one bunker shot onto the green followed by a single putt to hole out.
-Sand save percentage is tracked separately from general up-and-down percentage because bunker recovery shots carry their own distinct technical demands (see greenside bunker technique) and typically convert at a lower overall rate than up-and-downs from grass, even among skilled players, since the sand adds a layer of technical difficulty most golfers practice less often than chipping.
+A sand save is the specific version of an up-and-down that occurs when the recovery shot is played from a greenside bunker.
+This means one bunker shot onto the green followed by a single putt to hole out.
+Sand save percentage is tracked separately from general up-and-down percentage.
+This is because bunker recovery shots carry their own distinct technical demands (see greenside bunker technique) and typically convert at a lower overall rate than up-and-downs from grass, even among skilled players, since the sand adds a layer of technical difficulty most golfers practice less often than chipping.

 Sand save percentage is a useful, narrower diagnostic than overall scrambling or up-and-down rate because it isolates bunker-specific skill from general short-game ability.
-A golfer with a strong overall up-and-down percentage but a notably weaker sand save rate has identified a specific, addressable skill gap — likely in bunker technique or bunker-specific practice volume — rather than a general short-game weakness.
+A golfer with a strong overall up-and-down percentage but a notably weaker sand save rate has identified a specific, addressable skill gap.
+This means likely in bunker technique or bunker-specific practice volume.
+Instead of a general short-game weakness.

 Because bunker shots occur less frequently per round than chips or pitches from grass, sand save percentage benefits from being tracked over a larger sample (a full season rather than a handful of rounds) before drawing strong conclusions, since a small number of bunker attempts can produce a misleadingly high or low percentage in any single round.